rajeshranjan66/streamlit_ai_research/README.md

 This section provides a block-by-block walkthrough of ai_researcher.py, explaining each part for new developers.

 ### 1. Imports and Session State
-Imports Streamlit, LangChain, LangGraph, Tavily, DeepSeek, and utility modules.
+Imports Streamlit, LangChain, LangGraph, Tavily, DeepSeek, and utility modules. <br>
-Initializes session state variables for chat history (messages) and streaming control (stop_streaming).
+Initializes session state variables for chat history (messages) and streaming control (stop_streaming).<br>
-Defines fun error messages for a better user experience.
+Defines fun error messages for a better user experience.<br>

 ### 2. Prompt Templates